MGEScan/mgescan/docs/source/tutorial-cmd.rst

 Installation
 -------------------------------------------------------------------------------

-If you have installed MGEScan on Galaxy, you have MGEScan CLI tools.
+If you have installed MGEScan on Galaxy, MGEScan CLI tools are available on your system.

 .. note:: Do you need to install MGEScan?
-See here: :ref:`Installation <ref-mgescan-installation>`
+See here for :ref:`Installation <ref-mgescan-installation>`.
+Follow the instructions except the Galaxy installation step.
+You can skip the Galaxy installation.

 Usage
 -------------------------------------------------------------------------------